andy-byers/paw/README.md

 > See the [roadmap](#roadmap) to get an idea of where things are going.
 > Also see [known issues](#known-issues) for a list of known problems that will eventually be fixed.

-A cute little scripting language
+A general-purpose programming language

-Paw is a high-level, statically-typed, embeddable scripting language.
+Paw is a high-level, statically-typed, ahead-of-time compiled, general-purpose programming language.
-It is designed to run on a virtual machine written in C.
+Currently, the frontend is written in C and the LLVM interface in C++.

 ## Features
-+ No dependencies
 + Static strong typing
++ AOT compiled using LLVM
 + Bidirectional type checking
 + Block expressions
 + Module system